Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Specifically, if a mixed hardware Wi-Fi EasyMesh system is not working as expected, it’s hard to know which hardware vendor is at fault, and consumers might be stuck between two networking companies pointing fingers at each other.

-While being mesh-ready is always a bonus, for now, OneMesh/EasyMesh has so far had limited hardware options, with none supporting Wi-Fi 7 yet.
-Hopefully, this will change in the near future.
+While being mesh-ready is always a bonus, OneMesh/EasyMesh has limited hardware options so far, with none supporting Wi-Fi 7 yet.
+Hopefully, this will change soon.

 With the Archer BE800, TP-Link’s OneMesh is transitioning into EasyMesh.